Visual-Illusions/MinecraftServerLauncher/README.md

 Reporting Issues
 ================

-If you encounter an issue while using Visual Illusions Minecraft Server Launcher, first search the issue list to see if it has already been reported.
+If you encounter an issue while using Visual Illusions Minecraft Server Launcher,<br/>
+first search the issue list to see if it has already been reported.<br/>
 Include closed issues in your search.

 If it has not been reported, create a new issue with at least the following information: